-Ovingdean Hall Foundation has supported Panathlon since 2014 and their backing has been instrumental to the development of our deaf programme.
+Ovingdean Hall Foundation has supported Panathlon since 2014 and its backing has been instrumental to the development of our deaf programme.

-The Foundation’s support – which they renewed in November 2020 with a generous donation of £25,000 – has helped us make a hugely positive impact on thousands of deaf children by reducing feelings of isolation and building self-esteem.
+The Foundation’s support has helped us make a hugely positive impact on thousands of deaf children by reducing feelings of isolation and building self-esteem.

 Dexter Hanmer, 10, of Mildmay School in Chelmsford, Essex, is one of thousands of pupils whose confdience and skills have been transformed through taking part in Panathlon events.
 His achievements saw him awarded the Woodland Group Essex Outstanding Achiever award in September.